peap/git-global/README.md

 * `git global ignored`: show which git repos are currently being ignored
 * `git global monitor`: launch a daemon to watch git dirs with inotify
 * `git global pull`: pull down changes from default tracking branch for clean repos

+* stream results as the come in (from `git global status`, for example, so we don't have to wait until they're all collected)

 Release Notes
 -------------